Front Desk Staff

 Martha joined the Penn Memory Center in 2010 after working at Sanofi Aventis as a Clinical Project Assistant and elsewhere as a research coordinator on psychiatric studies.
 Currently, as a Senior Research Coordinator, she works with patients and families completing several studies including IGIV, LFAN and GE005.
 She also guides the efforts of her assigned research coordinators, and manages interaction between the PMC and the Penn Institutional Review Board (IRB), the body which regulates protocol and conduct of university research studies.
 Martha has a BS from Boston College and an MS from Rensselaer Polytechnic Institute (RPI) – Hartford Graduate Center campus.

-Jamie, a research coordinator based in the Section of Geriatric Psychiatry, works with PMC patients and families participating in CitAD — the Citalopram in Alzheimer’s Disease study.
+Jamie is a research coordinator working with Dr. Steven Arnold’s team on the A4 study.
 Previously she was employed as a Therapeutic Recreation Associate for ACTS Retirement-Life Communities.
 Jamie is a Penn Certified Clinical Research Coordinator.
 She has a BA from Indiana University of Pennsylvania in Liberal Arts/Art History.

 Tigist joined the Penn Memory Center in January 2013 as a Coordinator for Diversity in Research.
 She graduated from Franklin and Marshall College with a bachelor’s in Public Health Psychology and Africana Studies.
 She is currently a part time student in the Master of Public Health Program at University of Pennsylvania.
 As the Coordinator for Diversity in Research, she works to develop, implement and monitor the Penn Memory Center’s multicultural recruitment with a particular focus on increasing participation within the African American community in NACC and other research studies.